-Our mission is to improve American Indian health in California to the highest level by engaging American Indian communities in collecting and interpreting health information to establish health priorities, monitor health status, and develop effective public health services that respect cultural values and traditions of the communities.
-CTEC has Data Sharing Agreements with 23 tribal health programs that serve 84 tribes throughout California.
+Our mission is to improve AIAN health in California to the highest level by engaging American Indian communities in collecting and interpreting health information to establish health priorities, monitoring health status, and developing effective public health services that respect cultural values and traditions of the communities.
 CTEC services are available to all Tribes and Indian Health Programs in California through Data Sharing Agreements.
 For more information, contact [email protected]

-- Produce community health profiles (CHPs) for AIAN populations that address two public health priorities.
+- Produce Community Health Profiles for AIAN populations that address public health priorities.

-- Conduct a Tribal Behavioral Risk Factor Surveillance Survey (BRFSS).
+- Conduct a California Tribal Behavioral Risk Factor Community Surveillance Survey.